 The aging and greasy-haired General Jonathan O. Seaman, the overall commander of the operation, declared at its conclusion that Allied units succeeded in depriving the Vietcong of “…a vast logistic complex and base area…We believe that it will take the heat off the immediate area and the capital….”
 Yet, just a few days later inside the Iron Triangle, the Vietcong sprung an ambush on a platoon of the 1st Infantry Division.
 Believing the triangle had been cleared of guerrillas, the 1st Division troops had been taken completely by surprise.
-MACV later reported that the platoon had suffered “heavy” casualties – military speak for having been almost wiped out.
+MACV later reported that the platoon had suffered “heavy” casualties – military speak for having been slaughtered.
 The ambush indicated that the Vietcong had already returned to the Iron Triangle; or more likely, they had never left.

 Operation Cedar Falls did result in the removal of the civilian population from the Iron Triangle; but the U.S. did not attain any of Westmoreland’s other goals.
 The region remained a Communist base area and jumping-off point, the Vietcong’s headquarters for Military Region 4 functioned as before, and the area’s vast tunnel network continued to do what it had always done – it hid the Vietcong from American spotter planes and foot patrols.

 New York Times, “Vietcong Village to be Bulldozed: 3,800 People in Hostile Town to be Resettled,” January 11, 1967; New York Times, “More troops Join Allied Offensive,” January 12, 1967; New York Times, “Allies Press Attack, A Tough, Plodding Operation,” January 13, 1967.